sofiayem/rtd-doc-tests/docs/source/requester.rst

 Below are the complete requester code examples in both Golang and Java.
 Click the links to show or hide them.

-.. attention:: To be able to send transfer requests, put the reference to the recipient's member into the ``ToMemberReference`` field value in the highlighted line.
+.. attention:: To be able to send transfer requests, in the highlighted line, replace the ``<recipient_member_reference>`` placeholder value with the reference to the recipient member.

 .. toggle-header::
    :header: Golang: ``Main.go`` file. **Show/Hide**

    .. code-block:: Go
       :linenos:
-      :emphasize-lines: 277
+      :emphasize-lines: 289

       package main